Architecture and Human Rights

 In October 25th of the same year 2015, I created in Copenhagen, copying the concept and legal status from Chile, EAHR-Denmark.
 The concept behind this decision was to try to connect both organizations and improving the internationalization of these ideas and practice.

 However, this architectural system did not have the success that I have expected.
-In 4 years we built in EAHR Denmark only few square meters around the world, with a very limited impact in the local communities.
+In 4 years in EAHR-Denmark we built only few square meters of pilot projects around the world, with a very limited impact in the local communities.
 The architectural recognition could not change the low social impact that our projects have had, one proof more, than architects are not prepared for these World Challenges.
-From a conceptual perspective these years were not the exception; one small contribution in 2019 “Non-binary Architecture” (26) because of the project that I led “Pavilion LGBT+ Youth” in Dream City of Roskilde Festival, Denmark, where we had the fortune to work with Naika Ingwersen and Anne Harrit and their proactive team of Unicorny Camp.
+From a conceptual perspective these years were not the exception; one small contribution in 2019 “Non-binary Architecture” (26) because of the project that I led “Pavilion LGBT+ Youth” in Dream City of Roskilde Festival, Denmark.
+In this project we where lucky to work with Naika Ingwersen and Anne Harrit and their proactive team of Unicorny Camp.
 Anne was who introduced us the concept of Non-binary gender.

 In 2016, I was named director of the master in Venice, the same year that we inaugurated the first edition of the Postgraduate program Emergency & Resilience, which have had today 4 editions and around 40 young professionals specialized in Humanitarian Emergencies, from very different countries and cultures: Jordan, Syria, Sudan, Cyprus, Greece, Brazil, Mexico, USA, Netherlands, Italy, Spain, etc.

-At this moment of the history of the planet we should increase the partnership and international cooperation, it is a clear way that we can improve our professional response in a holistic perspective.
-This vision is shared by “Social Cities 2030” (33) founded by the architect Nina Jensen and the social scientist Anne Boukris, in Denmark, with who we have created a stronger capacity of action and interaction.
-Together we created and developed the concept of Global Bridges (34) a way to link scientific innovation and local communities around the World.
+At this moment of the history of the planet, we should increase the partnership and international cooperation, it is a clear way that we can improve our professional response in a holistic perspective.
+This vision is shared by “Social Cities 2030” (33) founded by the social scientist Anne Boukris and the architect Nina Jensen, in Denmark, with who we have created a stronger capacity of interaction.
+On the other hand, during the first part of this year, I have been thinking about how to improve the architectural response to the Global Challenges, because it is obvious that the answer is not a traditional NGO, which easily loses the architectural quality.
+My answer was Global Bridges (34) a concept that I was thinking about a long time ago from 2011 in my text Sciences and Architecture.
+This concept finished taking form in my lectures for the Master E&R of IUAV 2019 and inside of my studio of applied research ARCH+H.R. which links scientific innovation and local communities around the world.

-Today, 2020, I have kept the original organization AEiDH (EAHR-Chile) and going back to the system of a studio of architecture with social focus in Denmark; Architecture & Human Rights ARCH+H.R.
+Today, 2020, I have kept the original organization AEiDH (EAHR-Chile) and going back to the system of a studio of architecture with a social focus in Denmark; Architecture & Human Rights ARCH+H.R.
 Parallel to the creation of ARCH+H.R. appeared the pandemic Covid-19, a hard experience for our society.
 This fact marked the work of our studio.
-One of the first works we did with ARCH+H.R. plus the Master in Venice E&R, and UNISS was the research “Pandemic & Architecture” (35) a system to try to understand what is happening in our society.
+In March 2020 in ARCH+H.R. we immediately started to work with the Master E&R-Venice, and UNISS in the research “Pandemic & Architecture” (35) a research system to try to understand what is happening in our society.

-This search of a new balance for the planet means a new social deal where the architecture should show capacity to interpret and building the new reality.
+This search for a new balance in the planet means a new social deal where the architecture should show the capacity to interpret and building the new reality.
 Architecture has the mission to consolidate a new human perspective to face the enormous World Challenges of our modern society faces today: Humanitarian Emergencies, Climate Crisis, Neo-liberalism, Social Inequality, Human Migration, Pandemic.
-A clear transition from the old Capitalism of the 20th Century to some system that we, the humankind, still does not name.
+A clear transition from the old Capitalism of the 20th Century to some system that we, humankind, still do not name.

 (1) Lobos J. House of the forest, Chamiza, Puerto Montt, Chilean.
 Patagonia design and built 2011-2012